 The island that most honeymoon, wedding photos and romantic getaway Pinterest boards are made off.
 Yes, I am sure you have heard of Santorini or at least seen pictures of this beautiful Greek Island in the Aegean Sea.
 In this post I am going to give you a travel guide to Santorini, covering places to see in Santorini, food, best tours and of course hotels in Santorini.

-Travel Guide To Santorini + 7 Tips To Make The Most Of It
+Travel Guide To Santorini + Things To Do

 1. Santorini’s Magical Sunsets By The Caldera – Sunset Watching in Oia